realA10001986/Dash-Gauges/README.md

 Since manually renaming mp3 files is somewhat cumbersome, the firmware can do this for you: Just copy your files with their original filenames to a music folder of your choice; when selecting that folder, the files will be sorted alphabetically and renamed according to the 3-digit name scheme.
 (If you want your tracks in a specific order, you must rename them, for instance by inserting a letter or number at the start.)
 The renaming process can take a while (11 minutes for 1000 files in bad cases).
 Mac users are advised to delete the ._ files from the SD before putting it back into the Dash Gauges as this speeds up the process.
 While the renaming is in progress, the Dash Gauges' right-most analog gauge shows the percentage of files yet to be processed.

 To add files to a music folder later, just copy them to the music folder, and delete the cache file "musicXc" (X being the folder number) located in the top-most folder.
-That way that the firmware knows that something has changed and will examine the folder.
+That way that the firmware knows that something has changed and will re-examine the folder.

 To start and stop music playback, enter keypad command ```9005``` on your TCD.
 Keypad command ```9002``` jumps to the previous track, ```9008``` to the next one.